myelinio/myelin.io/content/blog/recommender-demo.md

 <!--more-->

-The deployment contains three steps (we called these tasks):
+The deployment contains three steps (we call these tasks):

 - **Pre-processing step:** download the Movielens data, uncompress and put it in a shared folder
 - **Training step:** Train a Keras recommender model
 - **Deployment step:** Deploy a REST API to serve the model

 In addition Myelin provides sensors that makes decisions on how to proceed between tasks.
 We will define three sensors: